 Victorian era: The unrequited love of for chokers

-Chokers have been quite popular with the royals too especially during the Victorian era.
+Chokers have been quite popular with royals, too, especially during the Victorian era.
 Women wore exotic pearl chokers with strings of pendants to adorn themselves.
 One particular name that stands out is that of Alexandra of Denmark.
 She was the Princess of Wales and was known to harbor a deep affection for ornaments.
-During her visits to India, she had fallen in love with the close fitting necklaces which were soon referred to as dog-collars.
+During her visits to India, she had fallen in love with the close-fitting necklaces, which were soon referred to as dog-collars.
 And that’s how the trend of chokers spread in England as many women of nobility started wearing them too.
-Also, it is believed that Alexandra had a vicious scar on her neck which she concealed by wearing thick-banded chokers.
-For royals, chokers were all about diamonds and expensive pearls but what about the women who were of humble backgrounds?
-Well, they too made an effort to copy this novel fashion statement.
+Also, it is believed that Alexandra had a vicious scar on her neck, which she concealed by wearing thick-banded chokers.
+For royals, chokers were all about diamonds and expensive pearls, but what about the women who were of humble backgrounds?
+Well, they, too, made an effort to copy this new fashion statement.
 On straps of velvet cloth, they attached brooches and pendants to make them look like chokers worn by the elites.
-The results were quite satisfactory and served the purpose at a low cost.
+The results were entirely satisfactory and served the purpose at a low cost.
 So, the popularity of this ornament in the Victorian era can be associated with the Royals.